Katrix/DataPrism/docs/_docs/guide/07_mapres_exotic_data.md

 # {{page.title}}

-So far we've seen HKD and tuples used in queries and results, but there are far more types you can use here.
+So far only HKD and tuples have been used in queries and results, but there are far more types you can use here.
 In theory, any type that has instances of `ApplyKC` and `TraverseKC` can be used in queries.